shonenkov-AI/rudalle-aspect-ratio/README.md

 ruDALLE aspect ratio images
 ---
-Use any custom aspect ratio for image generation by ruDALLE Malevich XL
+Generate any arbitrary aspect ratio image using the ruDALLE models

 ### Installing